-Our case studies highlight real-world community engagement initiatives from CitizenLab’s network to provide you with good practices and lessons learned from other local governments and organizations that have used our digital community engagement platform to power their participation projects.
+Our case studies highlight real-world community engagement initiatives from CitizenLab’s network.
+Full of good practices and lessons learned from other local governments and organizations that have used our digital community engagement platform, learn from our network to help power your own participation projects.

 With around 300,000 residents, Newham is one of the biggest and most diverse boroughs in London, so it should be no surprise that it’s not new to community engagement.